zainabmemon/Facial-Expression-Recognition-with-keras/README.md

 ## About Project
 The project can be downloaded from [download the project from here]( https://drive.google.com/file/d/1ILPjHd2QlKYRbnguwzga0GiAl6F3osv_/view?usp=sharing).
+The demo of project can be seen from the video at 20:50 to onwards [see the demo]( https://youtu.be/ac40vVcl6xk).
 The project is about recognizing facial expressions and classifying them among the 7 universal expressions which are Angry, Happy, Neutral, Surprise, Disgust, Sad and Fear.
 The dataset used in this project was collected in 2013 for KAGGLE and ICI machine learning competition to recognize facial expressions.The dataset consists of 48x48 pixels gray scale images of faces.
 The dataset contains 7 universal expressions.
 They are:
 -	Angry